The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium: Numerical Light Curves

 We perform one-dimensional radiation hydrodynamics simulations of CSM interaction.
 We couple the finite-volume moving mesh method of \cite{2016ApJ...821...76D} to a gray flux-limited diffusion solver based on \cite{2003JCoPh.184...53H} and \cite{2011ApJS..196...20Z}.
 A full description of the numerical method is given in Appendix \ref{sec:numeric_setup}.
 We adopt the same assumptions and parameters described in \S \ref{sec:analytics}.
 Namely, the ejecta is described by a mass $M_{\rm ej}$ and kinetic energy $E_{\rm sn}$ undergoing homologous expansion, whose density structure is given by the broken power-law form of \cite{1989ApJ...341..867C}.
 We assume fiducial values of $\delta=1$ and $n=10$ for the inner and outer ejecta density profiles, respectively.

-The CSM extends out to a radius $R_{\rm csm}$ with mass $M_{\rm csm}$, with a power-law density profile $s$.
-We adopt a fiducial wind-like $s=2$ for most runs, unless otherwise stated.
+The CSM extends from an inner edge $R_*$ to an outer radius $R_{\rm csm}$ with mass $M_{\rm csm}$, with a power-law density profile $s$.
+We adopt a fiducial wind-like $s=2$ for most runs, unless otherwise stated, and take $R_*=10^{-2}R_{\rm csm}$ (i.e. $R_*\ll R_{\rm csm}$).
 Additionally, we attach a steep cutoff layer at the outer edge of the CSM described by a power-law $r^{-p}$, which we take $p=30$ as fiducial.
 As discussed in Sec. \S \ref{sec:analytics}, the exact numerical choice does not matter so long as $p\gg 1$.
 The CSM and ejecta are both initially cold, with $T_0=10^2$ K, and described by the same uniform gray opacity $\kappa=0.34$ cm$^{2}$ g$^{-1}$.
 We use a thermalization fraction of $\epsilon= 10^{-3}$.
 Finally, we initialize the setup at a time $t=10^3 $ seconds after explosion.
 For a more detailed description of the problem setup and relevant equations, see Appendix \ref{sec:numeric_setup}.

 We consider a range of ejecta and CSM properties to cover the diversity of light curves expected from the different regimes outlined in \S \ref{sec:configuration}.
 Specifically, we use ejecta masses and energies between $0.1M_\odot\leq M_{\rm ej}\leq 100M_\odot$ and $10^{49}\leq E_{\rm sn}\leq 10^{52}$ ergs.
 For the CSM, we consider mass and radii in the range $0.01M_\odot \leq M_{\rm csm}\leq 100M_\odot$ and $10^2 R_\odot\leq R_{\rm csm}\leq 10^6 R_\odot$, respectively.
 In total, we ran approximately $100$ different ejecta-CSM interaction scenarios within the numerical parameter space.